 - There is evidence the original decision to recognise refugee status was incorrect

-- Any dependents of the refugee have travelled home or obtained a national passport
+- Any dependants of the refugee with refugee or humanitarian protection status who have travelled home or obtained a national passport

 A “significant and non-temporary change in country situation” is described in the policy as follows: